Skip to main content

 Telematics data is sent from the vehicle to the fleet management software portal.

-As technology has evolved, telematics has moved from a closed system to an open platform.
-Through open platform telematics, companies can integrate other types of hardware accessories, software, and mobile apps for greater efficiency and insight into business operations.
+As technology has evolved, telematics systems have moved from a standalone approach to an open platform.
+Through open-platform telematics, companies can integrate other hardware accessories, software, and mobile apps for greater efficiency and insight into business operations.

 The different ways businesses use telematics